 Advertisements describing the proposed project and EIA process were placed in newspapers with circulation in the vicinity of the study area.
-The initial advertisements were placed in the Vista Newspaper as well as the provincial Gazette (in English, Afrikaans and Sesotho) on the 6th of April 2023.
+The initial advertisements were placed in the Vista Newspaper (27th June 2024) as well as the provincial Gazette (in English, Afrikaans and Sesotho) (28th June 2024).
 The newspaper adverts included the following information:

 - Project name;

-- · Applicant name;
+- Applicant name;

 - Project location;

 - Nature of the activity and application; and

 - Relevant EIMS contact person for the project.